We normally test twice daily, Monday through Saturday, at 1030 and 1430 PST. We also offer sessions at 0600 PST on some

-EXAMINEES need a computer with an internet connection, web camera, and microphone (laptops are best).
+EXAMINEES need a computer with an internet connection, web browser, web camera, and microphone (laptops are best).
 No ipads, tablets, or smartphones.
-You MUST use Google Chrome as your web browser.
 You must be prepared to receive an e-mail at test time.
 You may use a simple calculator, but NOT the calculator on your telephone or computer.
-You take your examination on our computer-based testing platform you access with Google Chrome.
+You may use 1 sheet of scratch paper.
+You take your examination on our computer-based testing platform you access with web browser.
 The testing platform ALSO captures video and audio of you, the examinee, for the entire session.
 You are watched “live” by our VE team; however, the video/audio component is also recorded and is part of the testing record.

 PROCTORS need a telephone with speaker capability.
 Cellular telephones are best because it’s typically pretty easy to turn the “speaker” on and off.

 We know that many communities have “hunker down orders” or other restrictions in place relative to gatherings of various sorts.
 We ask that you abide by these restrictions when it comes to participating in an amateur radio examination session that requires a proctor.
 Do not violate the orders that are in place for your local area!
 If we need to reschedule or cancel your examination session, we can and will.
 We must rely on you for this information.

-While individuals not holding amateur radio licenses may be proctors, individuals with a Novice or Technician class amateur class amateur radio license are NOT eligible to be proctors.
+While individuals not holding amateur radio licenses may be proctors, individuals with a Novice or Technician amateur class amateur radio license are NOT eligible to be proctors.
 If the potential proctor holds a General, Advanced or Amateur Extra class license, they can be proctors, but need to provide us with a signed copy of their OFFICIAL license.
 This can be attached to the electronic proctor application.
 Submitting a CSCE proving your class of license will NOT be accepted!
 Please know that we do check the Universal Licensing System to see if a proctor applicant is also a licensed amateur.

 - Primary or Secondary Education Teachers